-Fracking is hotly debated for a few reasons — some say it can cause earthquakes, while others simply don't like the fossil fuel production it enables — but most of the controversy has focused on how it affects water supplies.
+Fracking is hotly debated for a few reasons — it can cause earthquakes, for example, and is part of an unsustainable investment in fossil fuels — but much of the controversy has focused on how it affects water supplies.
 There's little comprehensive data showing how much fracking chemicals wind up in groundwater, and drilling companies aren't required to disclose what chemicals they inject into their wells.
 Yet there are extreme anecdotes — such as a house in Corsica, Pennsylvania, that exploded in 2004 due to methane in its water pipes, killing three people — and growing complaints in energy boomtowns across the country.
-In Pennsylvania alone, there have been more than 50 cases of "methane migration" in the last five years, often resulting in natural gas bubbling out of a home's faucets.
+In Pennsylvania alone, there have been dozens of cases of "methane migration" in the past decade, often resulting in natural gas bubbling out of a home's faucets.

 Some question whether it's smarter and safer to just drink bottled water.
 (Photo: Daniel Orth/flickr)